mem48/geocompr/main.md

 #> 3  3  sand     dry
 ```

-This behaviour demonstrates that raster cells can only possess one value, an identifier which can be used to look up the attributes in the corresponding attribute table (stored in a slot named `attributes`).
+This behavior demonstrates that raster cells can only possess one value, an identifier which can be used to look up the attributes in the corresponding attribute table (stored in a slot named `attributes`).
 This is illustrated in command below, which returns the grain size and wetness of cell IDs 1, 12 and 36, we can run: